Will Coronavirus establish the home office as a permanent institution?

 Is everyone equipped to do their job from home?
 Employers can probably assume that most people will have broadband (or provide it if not), but do employees have an appropriate space to work effectively at home?
 What if their partners work from home too?

 Technology will in many cases provide the answers.
-Time-and-attendance systems, such as Intelligent Workforce can help establish rules for the home worker and tools to allocate employees to projects, such as Retain, provide transparency to planners and personnel alike.
+Time-and-attendance systems, can help establish rules for the home worker and tools to allocate employees to projects, such as Retain, provide transparency to planners and personnel alike.
 The cloud-based design of both systems will enable employees to access them remotely, from anywhere in the world.
 Cloud storage allows staff to share large files and apps such as Microsoft Teams and Zoom help colleagues, conduct effective meetings and stay in touch by having online team coffee breaks and after work drinks and quizzes.

 However, technology may not be able to alleviate social isolation that many will experience and may contribute to a blurring of work/family boundaries with detrimental effects on employees’ well-being.